K. V. Rabiya: Recognition

 Her autobiography, Swapnangalkku Chirakukalundu (Dreams have wings) was released in April 2009.
 Sukumar Azhikode hailed it as compared to some of the greatest biographies in history.
 An earlier collection of her memoirs Mouna Nombarangal (Silent Tears) had been released by the Chief Minister of Kerala V. S. Achuthanandan on 26 October 2006.
 She has also authored 3 other books.
-She uses the royalty from the book for her medical expenses.
+She used the royalties from the book for her medical expenses.

 Her achievements despite her physical disabilities made her an icon of the literacy campaign of the 1990s in Kerala.
 A biographic film entitled "Rabiya Moves", was made by director Ali Akbar and was noted for its motivational content and translated into 14 languages.
 Various publications across the world have written more than 100 articles on her work.

 Her first national recognition came in 1994 when she won the National Youth Award from the Ministry of Human Resource Development of the Government of India.
-She won the Padma Shri on 25th January 2022, on the eve of the 73rd Republic Day of India.
+She won the Padma Shri on 25 January 2022, on the eve of the 73rd Republic Day of India.
 She was the first recipient of Kannagi Devi Stree Shakti Puraskar in 2000 instituted by the Child Welfare Department of the Government of India.
 She also won the Youth Volunteer against Poverty, jointly instituted by the Government of India Central Youth Affairs Ministry and UNDP in 2000.
 The Junior Chamber International selected her for the Ten Outstanding Young Indians award in 1999.
-Other awards include Nehru Yuva Kendra Award, Bajaj Trust Award, Ramasramam Award, the State Literacy Samiti Award, the Seethi Sahib Smaraka award (2010), the Joseph Mundassery Award for Outstanding social work (2010) and the Dr. Mary Verghese Award for Excellence in Empowering Ability (2013).
+Other awards include Nehru Yuva Kendra Award, Bajaj Trust Award, Ramasramam Award, the State Literacy Samiti Award, the Seethi Sahib Smaraka award (2010), the Joseph Mundassery Award for Outstanding social work (2010) and the Mary Verghese Award for Excellence in Empowering Ability (2013).

-Quotes

-A devout Muslim, Rabiya devotes a lot of her time reading the Quran and ascribes the credit for her success to God.He is the sole source of my energy, and I am bound to work for the awards in the life hereafter.

-Among her students were her mother and grandmother.
-The situation thrilled her:It was a great pleasure to see many people in their 60s and 70s coming to the class with slates and pencils, ...
-I was really thrilled when my grandma called me a teacher.

-On another occasion she was quoted:

-My advice is when you lose a leg, you'll stand on the other, And when you lose both legs, you have your hands.
-When fate chops them off too, you will live on the strength of your brains.

-Governor of Kerala R.L.
-Bhatia wrote to her after reading excerpts in English from her forthcoming autobiography:Your dedicated service reminds me of the words of former US President Franklin D. Roosevelt that‚ 'the only thing we have to fear is fear itself.